ZiyueZHENG/ZiyueZHENG/README.md

 - 👋 Hi, I’m @ZiyueZHENG.
-I am a graduate student in Univeristy of Wisconsin Madison.
+I am currently a Ph.D. student in Statistics at UC-Santa Cruz.
-- 👀 I’m interested in solving real world problems with statistical/computer science methods.
+- 👀 I’m passionate about using statistical methods to solve real world problems.
-- 🌱 I’m currently learning machine learning.
+- 🌱 My resarch interest are spatio-temporal analysis, casual inference and machine learning.
-- 📫 You can reach me at zzheng232@wisc.edu
+- 📫 You can reach me at zzheng95@ucsc.edu

 <!---
 ZiyueZHENG/ZiyueZHENG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.